-The general principles of public procurement were formulated in compliance with the EU directives, the EC Treaty and the Federal Constitution.
+The general principles of public procurement were formulated in compliance with the EU directives, the Treaty establishing the European Community and the Federal Constitution.
 Accordingly, the basic principles for public procurement are free and fair competition, equal treatment of all candidates and tenderers in due consideration of the Community rules on fundamental freedoms, and non-discrimination.
 Pursuant to Section 20, Paragraph 1 of the BVergG, contracts shall be awarded to authorised, capable and reliable entrepreneurs at reasonable prices.